 - 5.1.f.
-At least annually, there must be a summative evaluation of each resident that includes their readiness to progress to the next year of the program, if applicable. ^(Core) - 5.1.g.
-The evaluations of a resident's performance must be accessible for review by the resident. ^(Core) - 5.1.h.
-The program director or their designee, with input from the Clinical Competency Committee, must ensure that each resident keeps a detailed, well-organized, and accurate electronic log of the procedures specified in Program Requirement 4.10.
-(Core) - 5.1.h.1.
-The log should include patients simulated, procedures performed, and modalities used. ^(Detail) - 5.1.i.
-The program director or their designee, with input from the Clinical Competency Committee, must review the logs with each resident at least semiannually to ensure accuracy and to verify that the case distribution meets the standards specified.
-(Detail) - 5.1.i.1.
-The program director must provide documentation of these discussions for the resident's record maintained by the program. ^(Core)
+At least annually, there must be a summative evaluation of each resident that includes their readiness to progress to the next year of the program, if applicable.
+(Core) - 5.1.f.1.
+Standardized exams should not be the sole criterion to assess resident knowledge or readiness to progress to the next level of the program.
+(Core) - 5.1.g.
+The evaluations of a resident's performance must be accessible for review by the resident.
+(Core) - 5.1.h.
+The program director or their designee, with input from the Clinical Competency Committee, must conduct a detailed review of resident case volume, breadth, and complexity.
+(Core)

+- 5.1.i.
+The program director or their designee, with input from the Clinical Competency Committee, must assess resident acquisition and maintenance of technical and non-technical skills using competency-based evaluation that begins in the PGY-1 and allows formative resident feedback, evidence of learning and development, and provides directly observed evidence for summative judgments.
+(Core) - 5.1.j.
+The program director or their designee, with input from the Clinical Competency Committee, must specifically monitor the residents' knowledge by use of a formal exam on an annual basis.
+(Core) - 5.2.
+Resident Evaluation: Final Evaluation
-5.2.
-Resident Evaluation: Final Evaluation The program director must provide a final evaluation for each resident upon completion of the program. ^(Core)

-- 5.2.a.
-The specialty-specific Milestones, and when applicable the specialty-specific Case Logs, must be used as tools to ensure residents are able to engage in autonomous practice upon completion of the program. ^(Core) - 5.2.b.
-The final evaluation must become part of the resident's permanent record maintained by the institution, and must be accessible for review by the resident in accordance with institutional policy. ^(Core) - 5.2.c.
+The program director must provide a final evaluation for each resident upon completion of the program.
+(Core) - 5.2.a.
+The specialty-specific Milestones, and when applicable the specialty-specific Case Logs, must be used as tools to ensure residents are able to engage in autonomous practice upon completion of the program.
+(Core) - 5.2.b.
+The final evaluation must become part of the resident's permanent record maintained by the institution, and must be accessible for review by the resident in accordance with institutional policy.
+(Core) - 5.2.c.
 The final evaluation must verify that the resident has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice.

+(Core)

-(Core) - 5.2.d.
-The final evaluation must be shared with the resident upon completion of the program. ^(Core)
+- 5.2.d.
+The final evaluation must be shared with the resident upon completion of the program.
+(Core)

 - 5.3.
-Clinical Competency Committee A Clinical Competency Committee must be appointed by the program director.
+Clinical Competency Committee

+A Clinical Competency Committee must be appointed by the program director.

 (Core) - 5.3.a.
-At a minimum, the Clinical Competency Committee must include three members of the program faculty, at least one of whom is a core faculty member. ^(Core) - 5.3.b.
-Additional members must be faculty members from the same program or other programs, or other health professionals who have extensive contact and experience with the program's residents. ^(Core)
+At a minimum, the Clinical Competency Committee must include three members of the program faculty, at least one of whom is a core faculty member.
+(Core) - 5.3.b.
+Additional members must be faculty members from the same program or other programs, or other health professionals who have extensive contact and experience with the program's residents.
+(Core)

 Background and Intent: The requirements regarding the Clinical Competency Committee do not preclude or limit a program director's participation on the Clinical Competency Committee.
-The intent is to leave flexibility for each program to decide the best structure for its own circumstances, but a program should consider: its program director's other roles as resident advocate, advisor, and confidante; the impact of the program director's presence on the other Clinical Competency Committee members' discussions and decisions; the size of the program faculty; and other program-relevant factors.
+The intent is to leave flexibility for each program to decide the best structure for its own circumstances, but a program should consider: its program director's other roles as resident advocate, advisor, and confidente; the impact of the program director's presence on the other Clinical Competency Committee members' discussions and decisions; the size of the program faculty; and other program-relevant factors.
 Inclusivity is an important consideration in the appointment of Clinical Competency Committee members, allowing for diverse participation to ensure fair evaluation.
 The program director has final responsibility for resident evaluation and promotion decisions.